jmmadsen/betting_lines/README.md

 # betting_lines
 Creates a mailing list to send daily sports betting information.

-I host this app on Heroku, so local environment variables are hidden.
-URL for my server is <a>https://agile-journey-20831.herokuapp.com/<a>.
-The Heroku ClearDB addon is used for my database.
+I host this app with Heroku, and use ClearDB for the database.
 If you would like to be added to the email list, let me know!

   ------------------